costycnc/costycncwifiname/README.md

 # costycncwifiname
-How change wifi name directly in bin file
+How change text directly in bin file

+You can change some text in bin file directly.

+For example ...
+I create and compile with Arduino for esp8255 a program with can command

+the costycnc machine http://www.costycnc.it under wifi

+But name of wifi module, name of wifi modem and password is for mine modem . so...

+I learn how change these with yours...

 Change name of ip station
 ------------------------